 Indeed, cutting huge slabs of granite into increasingly smaller pieces turns out to be somewhat simple.
 It hurts, “giving away the store” like this – I mean, it seems so specialized – but this is one highly satisfying chore, in the end.
 It always seemed so “Lilliputian”! ;-)

-Anyway, as we discovered our rock hard impasse, I returned to the guy and asked if he’d give me some advice on how to deal with things.
+Anyway, as we discovered our rock hard impasse, I returned to the guy later on and asked if he’d give me some advice on how to deal with things.
 He was kind enough to wander up with me to assess my situation.
+I greased my own improvement by an offer of beer, lol.
+Which was gladly accepted with smiles from his crew.

 He was a virtual fount of information.
 I showed him the parameters of the dilemma and he had a very ready answer: “No problem!
 Just cut that granite out and use it for the wall!”

 I blinked and asked if he’d help us out.
 We could wait for him to finish down the street seeing as how we had major work first, out back.
+We would pay whatever the going rate was.
 He then informed me he was booked for 2 years, lol.
 My heart sank.

 He smiled at me, seeing my obvious disappointment.
 “Tell you what,” he said.
 “You stay around after work and I’ll teach you how to do it.
 You’ll learn this in about 20 minutes.”
 I was dubious, but I was young and dumb and this guy was one interesting as heck guy.
 I gladly complied.